• Find us on facebook

 2. A transfer form signed by the Registered Owner as seller and you as purchaser.
 This must include the date of sale.
 The transfer form is located on the reverse side of the registration papers or is also available as a separate form.
 The transfer fee is $66 per horse.

 3. You the new owner, must be a current financial member of the PHAA to transfer the horse into your name.
-If you are a new member, the transfer of your first horse if free.
+If you are a new member, the transfer of your first horse if FREE as long as it is within 60 days of the date of sale, thereafter a $55 late fee applies.

 Unregistered Horses